intel/ai-reference-models/docs/general/tensorflow_serving/GeneralBestPractices.md

 Flags:                 fpu vme de pse tsc ...
 ```
 Next, compute ***OMP_NUM_THREADS*** = *num_physical_cores* = 16 and ***TENSORFLOW_SESSION_PARALLELISM*** = *num_physical_cores*/4 = 4
-and start the model server container from the Intel-optimized docker image with a command that sets the environment variables to these values
+and start the model server container from the TensorFlow Serving docker image with a command that sets the environment variables to these values
 (this assumes some familiarity with docker and the `docker run` command):
 ```
 docker run --name=tfserving_mkl --rm -d -p 8500:8500 -v "/home/<user>/<saved_model_directory>:/models/<model_name>"